akhileshkumbhar05-ui/ai-voice-detector/README.md

-# AI Voice Detector — Human vs AI Speech (Hack-Ready)
+# AI Voice Detector — Human vs AI Speech

 **Goal:** Detect whether an audio clip is **AI-generated or human** in real time, with an **explainable heatmap** over the spectrogram and **(optional) provenance check** via ElevenLabs API.